 Now, we will improve the accessibility of the Linux Desktop (albeit slightly), by contributing to Flathub with screenshot captioning.
 To do that, follow the instructions laid out below:

-10. Inside each screenshot element, there is an image element.
+data/ directory, at the root of the repository.screenshot tags and find the files referenced in itscreenshot element, there is an image element.
 For each of those, create a new line with caption tags.
-The caption goes in between them, like so:
+The caption goes in between them, like so:<screenshot>

 <image>https://raw.githubusercontent.com/SeaDve/Kooha/main/data/screenshots/screenshot2.png</image>